AstraLuma/pyreg/src/README.txt

 Key.keys supports all the methods of a dictionary, although many are inefficient.

+If a non-existant key is accessed, a new one is created.

 (Technical note: Key.keys is of the class _RegKeys which should not be instanciated manually. _RegKeys extends UserDict.DictMixin, so is not a pre-gnerated dict, rather it calls the _winreg functions to get values and